-- (a) No person shall transport or carry, or direct another person to transport or carry, any solid waste, including rubbish, trash, garbage, debris or other refuse, or recyclable material, in or on a motor vehicle or trailer, upon a public road right-of-way within Metro, unless such solid waste or recyclable material is: - (1) Completely covered on all sides and on the top and bottom and such cover is either a part of or securely fastened to the body of the motor vehicle or trailer; and - (2) Contained in the body of the motor vehicle or trailer in such a way as to prevent any part of the solid waste or recyclable material from being deposited upon any private or public property, road, right-of-way or driveway within Metro. - (b) No person shall throw or place any solid waste, or direct another person to throw or place any solid waste, upon the private land or waters of another person, into a solid waste receptacle of another person without the permission of the owner, upon public lands or waters, or upon any public place other than at a solid waste facility authorized to accept such waste by Oregon law and the Metro Code.
+- (a) No person may transport or carry, or direct another person to transport or carry, any solid waste in or on a motor vehicle or trailer upon a public road right-of-way within the Metro Area, unless the solid waste is: - (1) Completely covered on all sides and on the top and bottom and such cover is either a part of or securely fastened to the body of the motor vehicle or trailer: and - (2) Contained in the body of the motor vehicle or trailer in such a way as to prevent any part of the solid waste from being deposited upon any private or public property, road, right-of-way or driveway within Metro. - (b) No person may throw or place any solid waste, or direct another person to throw or place any solid waste, upon the private land or waters of another person, into a solid waste receptacle of another person without the owner's permission, upon public lands or waters, or upon any public place other than at a solid waste facility authorized to accept such waste by Oregon law and the Metro Code. - (c) No person who has generated or otherwise has possession or control of solid waste may direct or permit another person to dispose of the solid waste if the person who has generated or otherwise has possession or control of the solid waste knows, or has reason to know, that the person directed or permitted to dispose of such solid waste will not dispose of the solid waste in compliance with all applicable local, state, and federal laws and regulations.
+[Ord.
+23-1501.]